-SNEP requires nodes to maintain parent information and thus is vulnerable to routing level attacks.
-SUMP does not share this vulnerability.
-Since no information about a node's parents or children is stored by the node, these forms of attacks are limited in impact.
-In the case of the black hole attack there is no disruption.
-In the case of communications from the base station to a given node, if a path is compromised the base station can use an alternate path.
-Therefore, SUMP effectively eliminates these routing threats.
+SNEP requires nodes to gather their own parent information and thus is vulnerable to routing level attacks.
+In contrast, SUMP does not share this vulnerability.
+Since the information about a node's parent is provided by the base station in a secure fashion, these forms of attacks are limited in impact.
+In the case of the black hole attack no disruption is caused in either direction.
+For outbound communications, if a path is compromised the base station can use an alternate path.
+For inbound communications, the only way that an adversary can fool a node into believing that it is the next hop is by breaking the symmetric key shared by base station and a node and by discovering the authentication chain for the same node.
+Therefore, SUMP mitigates these routing threats.

-D. Weaknesses
+4.3 Weaknesses

 We note that SUMP has two identifiable weaknesses.
-First, outbound messages are limited to 32 bits of data and thus the number of messages is potentially increased.
+Firstly, outbound messages are limited to 32 bits of data and thus the number of messages is potentially increased.
 This results in greater consumption of power to transmit the same amount of information.
-Second, SUMP limits the sizes of groups.
+Secondly, SUMP limits the sizes of groups.
 Due to the fixed message length, only a limited number of authentication values can be included in a message.